Chris Barnes (bowler): Difficulties in televised finals

 In January 2010, Barnes was the #1 seed in the finals of the 2010 PBA Tournament of Champions in Las Vegas, but was defeated by Kelly Kulick, 265–195.
 Kulick made history in this match by becoming the first woman to win a PBA Tour title.

 In February 2010, Barnes again qualified as the #1 seed at the USBC Masters, however he lost to Walter Ray Williams Jr. in the televised championship match 290-217.

 In April 2011, Barnes had a chance to win the first-ever Dick Weber PBA Playoffs.
 In the final match against Dick Allen, he had a 25-pin lead after five frames before leaving back-to-back 7–10 splits on pocket hits.
+From that point forward, Allen cruised to victory.

 Career PBA statistics

 Statistics are through the last complete PBA Tour season.

 + Please note: CRA is an abbreviation for Championship Round Appearances.